 The final grade will be a weighted average of the numerical scores on the following components.
 I do not assign letter grades to individual components of the course.

-The final grade will be a weighted average of the numerical scores on the different course components.

 To allay any anxiety you may have about your project, I will calculate your grade two ways and give you the highest of the two weighted averages.
 It is my intent that you will end up with higher grades using V2 (heavily weighting your project) as long as you have put in a good amount of effort into your project.